connext/documentation/docs/developers/guides/sdk-guides.md

 This is the full code for the example.
 Read through the comments and replace any placeholders between `<...>`.

+Information like asset addresses be found in the [Deployments](../../../resources/deployments) page.

 ```ts title="src/xtransfer.ts"
 import { create, NxtpSdkConfig } from "@connext/nxtp-sdk";
 import { ethers } from "ethers";